-Furthermore, Aberdeen Group released a study in February 2013 on the impact of social selling.
+Furthermore, Aberdeen Group released a study on the impact of social selling.

 The study found that when you look at all sales KPIs (key performance indicators) – quota attainment, renewal rate and forecast accuracy – all these metrics were better when sales reps used social media (as show below).